 *Disclosure: I was sent a free copy of the book in order the participate in this book study.
 All opinions are my own.
+This post also contains Amazon Affiliate links.

 (Image via Deborah Stewart, Teach Preschool)